Things

 The Church of the Cross and Convent of San Francesco

-The church contains a valuable Madonna with St. Mary Magdalene and St. Francis by Biagio d’Antonio from the end of the 15th century and a 14th century crucifix.
+The church contains a valuable Madonna with St. Mary Magdalene and St. Francis by Biagio d’Antonio from the end of the 15 C and a 14 C crucifix.
 The convent of the Franciscan Monks was built by Girolamo Castrucci, citizen of San Casciano, in 1492.
-The portico
+The portico dates from 1749.
+Today the church is a monastery of the Clarisse nuns.
+There is a Last Supper dated 1562 by L. Cresci in the refectory.

 The Church of the Cappuccini and Convent of Sant'Andrea Corsini

-Mercatale.
+It is located on the left side of the road connecting San Casciano to the hamlet of Mercatale.
 It is a simple building with a single nave, with a glazed terracotta apse depicting the Adoration of the Child by Andrea della Robbia.
-The convent, also simple and austere, is dedicated to Sant’Andrea Corsini and
+The convent, also simple and austere, is dedicated to Sant’Andrea Corsini and dates from the mid 1600’s.

-The castellane walls and the panoramic terrace gardens of Piazza della
+The castellane walls and the panoramic terrace gardens of Piazza della Repubblica

-Siena, it had crenellated towers and four gates at the cardinal points.
+Built in 1354 and 1356 by the Florentine Republic to strengthen this area on the way to Siena, it had crenellated towers and four gates at the cardinal points.
 The Porta al Prato gate, the small tower and long tracts of walls remain today.

 The Pieve (Parish Church) of Santa Cecilia in Decimo